radhakrishnanganapathy/NEMD/README.md

 # 2 method of run procuder
 First clone the repo
-1.npm run -> cd app (go to app folder) and using "npm start" commend
+1. npm run -> cd app (go to app folder) and using "npm start" commend
 2. in main folder run above docker commend.